 A graduate of UT Austin’s Radio-TV-Film department and of the UC Berkeley Graduate School of Journalism’s documentary program, I have been freelancing in the San Francisco Bay Area since 2007.

 From 2004 to 2006, I served as a Peace Corps sustainable agriculture volunteer in Senegal, West Africa, where I worked with farmers and my host village women’s group to improve crop production and generate income.
 I returned in 2009 to shoot my graduate thesis film, Feast & Sacrifice.
+In 2015, I took six months off to hike the Pacific Crest Trail from Mexico to Canada.

 A native of Baton Rouge, Louisiana, I don’t have much of a Southern accent, but I do say “y’all.”